Cessation and review of protection status

 Additionally, for all beneficiaries of international protection (refugees and subsidiary protection holders) revocation is also possible after they have been granted the status, they are found to have committed offences which fulfil the criteria of exclusion from refugee status, e.g. acts that violate the aims and principles of the United Nations or serious criminal offences in Germany (see section on Withdrawal).

-Revocation of the refugee status: Section 73(1) Asylum Act
+a) Revocation of asylum or refugee status: Section 73(1) Asylum Act

 This provision is generally applicable if the conditions on which the recognition of status was based have ceased to exist.
 A cessation of the conditions may especially be assumed in cases where refugees: